oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 A pod can be thought of as a logical host for containers, where each container within the pod shares the same IP address and port space.
 Containers within the same pod can communicate with each other using localhost, making it easier to build and manage interconnected applications.

-A Pod would be the equivalent of a "shared database server", where multiple databases, independent of eachother run on the same host.
+A Pod would be the equivalent of a "shared database server", where multiple databases, independent of each other run on the same host.
 </details>

 ## Task 4: Summarise